pydantic/pydantic/docs/index.md

   "getting integrated into the core Windows product and some Office products."

 **Amazon Web Services**
-: are using *pydantic* in [gluon-ts](https://github.com/awslabs/gluon-ts) an open-source probabilistic time series. modeling library
+: are using *pydantic* in [gluon-ts](https://github.com/awslabs/gluon-ts) an open-source probabilistic time series modeling library.

 **The NSA**
 : are using *pydantic* in [WALKOFF](https://github.com/nsacyber/WALKOFF) an open-source automation framework.